dwhiffing/fury/content/aar/pf/pf5_aj/body.md

 dropping a few bombs at a time, before flying off and waiting for the raid director's assessment.
 'Too long, comrade, aim shorter next time.'
 'Off to the side, Alexei, remember the wind.'
 'Are you still drunk Dmitry?
-The other radar\!'
+The other radar!'
 Accuracy is rotten, but we've got plenty of bombs.

 Eventually, the bombers get lucky, hitting both the radars, and then